 You play Devourer, a demon that eats souls.
 It takes over the corpses of its fallen forces and heroes and uses them to fight enemies.

 25. Project Zomboid

-This Indie Stone title combines action role-playing game with zombie survival, which is one of the best game genres today.
+This Indie Stone title combines an action role playing game with zombie survival, which is one of the best game genres today.
 You’ve got to stay alive as long as possible so you don’t succumb to the apocalypse.

 The game comes with loads of additions and features, including hunger, pain, mental stability, and fatigue.
 This means you have to stay away from other zombies and create your own supplies.

 Project Zomboid has two modes: survival and sandbox.
 In survival, you need to stay alive as long as you can.
 When it comes to the sandbox, you’ve got the chance to change mechanics, including some zombies, weather conditions, and item availability.

 - Warhammer: Chaosbane